acne causes treatment

 • The increase in sebum production allows for the overgrowth of bacteria that normally lives on the skin.

 • Bacterial overgrowth causes local inflammation, which causes rupture of the follicle (figure 4).
-This can lead to the formation of a red or tender pimple.
+This may result in the development of a red or tender pimple.

 The basic acne lesion is called a comedo.
-The most common types of pimples are:types of acne pimples
+The most common types of pimples are:

-• Blackheads (open comedones): These pimples have a small, black opening at the top.
-Although these pimples are black, the color is not from dirt.
-It’s from the process of oxidation when the sebum is exposed to air.
+• Blackheads (open comedones): Pimples with a small, black opening at the top, caused by the oxidation of sebum exposed to air.

-• Nodules: These are hard, large, painful pimples that arise deep in the skin.
+• Nodules: Hard, large, and painful pimples that develop deep within the skin.

 Acne causes